libertybell95/libertybell95/README.md

 🧠 I'm currently learning: UI frameworks!
 I've managed to learn bootstrap like the back of my hand, now I want to learn more and spice 🌶 up the variety a bit.

+🤔 I'm looking for help with: Node.js/React.js project structure.
+How do you organize them.
+Do you make them separate repos.
+Go hybrid with the react project *inside* of the Node.js project?
+Let me know your thoughts.

 🌟 Awesome repos:

 * [goldbergyoni/nodebestpractices](https://github.com/goldbergyoni/nodebestpractices)